Ulyana Sergeenko

 Ulyana Viktorovna Sergeenko (Ульяна Викторовна Сергеенко; born 30 August 1979) is a Kazakhstani and Russian fashion designer.

 Early life

 Sergeenko was born into a family of linguists in Ust-Kamenogorsk, Kazakhstan, when it was still part of the USSR.

 She studied in a specialized humanitarian school in Kazakhstan and then graduated the Faculty of Philology at the St. Petersburg State University.

-Being always interested in fashion, Sergeenko put her interest to a next level when she decided to collect it, since then building an eclectic collection of antique and vintage clothes and accessories ranging from the rare ancient jewelry to Soviet school uniform.
-Hunting for the new rarities she frequently visits flea-markets and vintage boutiques as well as bids on a major fashion auctions.
+Being always interested in fashion, Sergeenko decided to explore her interest by collecting various clothing items, she was often searching for the items, and she frequently visited flea-markets and vintage boutiques, as well as bidding on a major fashion auctions.

 Career

 First Steps

 Sergeenko became a client of Valentino, Givenchy, Jean Paul Gaultier, Chanel, and Dior.
 Noted for her style, she was dubbed part of the Russian Mafia by fashion bloggers alongside fellow Russians Miroslava Duma, Elena Perminova and Vika Gazinskaya.
 However Sergeenko grew frustrated when pieces she had collaborated with designers on showed up in their collections with no credit given to her contributions.
 As a result, Sergeenko launched her eponymous fashion label in 2011 in Russia.